frederic-perez/AmE-dictionary/data/dictionary.md

 __defamation__ _n_ :dart::pencil2: Defamation is a dirty trick against someone's reputation.
 If you were so furious at your friend that you spread a rumor that he was still wetting his bed, that would be defamation of your friend.
 The noun defamation describes something very mean and completely deliberate, essentially a false accusation against someone or an attack on a person's good reputation.
 The terms libel and slander — written or spoken lies about a person, group, or business — both fall under the category of defamation.
 Sometimes defamation is even a punishable crime, and in every instance it's unkind and malicious.
 __defanging__ _n_
 __default__ _v_ :four::hammer: _The Solar Energy company defaulted._
-__defect__ _v_ :five: (defected) Abandon one's country or cause in favour of an opposing one. _A Soviet grandmaster had defected to the West._ _Syn_ desert, go over to the enemy, change sides/loyalties/allegiances, turn traitor
+__defect__ _v_ :six: (defected) Abandon one's country or cause in favour of an opposing one. _A Soviet grandmaster had defected to the West._ _Syn_ desert, go over to the enemy, change sides/loyalties/allegiances, turn traitor
 __defection__ _n_ :seven: Withdrawing support or help despite allegiance or responsibility. _Syn_ desertion, abandonment _Booing over Heyward's defection._
 __defective__ _adj_
 __defector__ _n_ :four::hammer: _Army defectors._